-All organisations and companies exist in an environment made up of internal and external stakeholders.
+All organizations and companies exist in an environment made up of internal and external stakeholders.
 On the inside, of course, there is management and teams of workers.
 On the outside, there are customers, suppliers, partners, government and media.
-No truly successful organisation can only focus on one side or work in isolation without considering or involving the other side.
+No truly successful organization can only focus on one side or work in isolation without considering or involving the other side.

 A key way to build, maintain and grow a healthy relationship between internal and external stakeholders is to establish a community.
 By design, a strong community is one that has implicit trust that is nurtured by honest, transparent and consistent communication.

 In the ideal scenario, an organization could simply hold a town hall meeting to update and solicit feedback from the public.
 But unless your organization still exists in a village, it’s just not going to happen.
 The reality is that people operate digitally and on mobile.
 This means organizations need to utilize technology and tools to nurture a thriving community.

 But think about it; what is the right technology tool to use?
 Email groups break down when threads become ludicrously long, resulting in a lost message or poor ability to make decisions to drive consensus.
 People from different groups hold different pieces of information and find it difficult to chime in at the right time into the conversation.
 When mixing internal and external stakeholders in an email, how do you control what information should be shared or not?

 Facebook pages is an option.
 But Facebook is fundamentally a social tool that doesn’t account for the way businesses or organizations really work.
 For example, you can’t create to-do checklists and assign them to people; you can’t upload and collaborate around documents and tailored workflows and you can’t integrate other apps and tools that your organization already relies on like project management or customer support.